abhishekbhakat/Turbine/README.md

 - hashicorp vault for secrets backend
 - vscode server for ide

-Will be adding more going forward
+Will be adding more going forward.

+>NOTE: Not for Windows!
+But can work in WSL liunx.

 ## Usage